-Jim Moret is the Chief Correspondent for Inside Edition.
+Jim Moret is the chief correspondent for INSIDE EDITION.
 Based in Los Angeles, Moret covers human interest stories, high profile celebrity news, and fast breaking hard news.
-Most recently, Moret was dispatched to the tragic scene in Aurora, Colorado to report on the largest mass shooting in the history of the United States.

-As in past seasons, Moret was in high demand by numerous media outlets to provide his keen legal commentary on high profile trials.
+Moret continues to be in high demand by numerous media outlets to provide his keen legal commentary on high profile trials.
 In November of 2011 when Michael Jackson’s doctor was found guilty of involuntary manslaughter, Moret had the rare distinction of being the only on-air legal commentator who had predicted that outcome just shortly after the King of Pop’s death in June of 2009.
 Moret has reported extensively on other numerous high-profile court cases including the Scott Peterson double murder trial, O.J.
 Simpson’s criminal trial in Las Vegas and the Anna Nicole Smith paternity hearings.

 Before Larry King retired from CNN, Moret was a frequent guest and guest host of the popular “Larry King Live.”
 Most recently, Moret has filled in as guest host of HLN’s “Jane Velez Mitchell.”

-In addition, Moret has conducted jailhouse interviews with convicted murderer Susan Polk and continued to follow the Phil Spector trial, obtaining exclusive footage and interviews of Spector and his assistant, as well as an exclusive tour of Spector’s famed mansion called The Castle.
+In addition, Moret has conducted jailhouse interviews with convicted murderer Susan Polk and followed the Phil Spector trial, where he obtained exclusive footage and interviews of Spector and his assistant, as well as an exclusive tour of Spector’s famed mansion called The Castle.

 Moret anchored many breaking news stories and live events during his tenure at CNN, including the terrorist bombing of the USS Cole and the 2000 Democratic National Convention.
 He also served as chief anchor for CNN’s gavel-to-gavel coverage of the O.J.
 Simpson criminal trial, and anchor and analyst for Simpson’s civil trial.